Skip to main content

 Sunday, July 12, is the “Explore Duluth Day.”
 After a continental breakfast, bus transportation will be provided to and from Duluth’s vibrant Canal Park District.
 It’s a major midwestern tourist destination, which is filled with interesting attractions, high-end shops, and popular restaurants.
 A prominent feature is its historic lift bridge, which spans the Duluth Ship Canal.
 You will, of course, also see large freighters and lakers arrive and depart under the bridge, which is considered to be a gateway from the western end of the St. Lawence Seaway.
 Other attraction include:

-After lunch on our own, make our way to the Lake Superior Railroad Museum depot, where — if you signed up for this enticing and fun optional tour — you will board for an afternoon train excursion towards Two Harbors and back.
+After lunch on our own we will make our way to the Lake Superior Railroad Museum depot, where — if you signed up for this enticing and fun optional tour — you will board for an afternoon train excursion towards Two Harbors and back.
 Charcuterie, dessert and two drinks per person will be served on the 1st Class train ride.

 While you’re at the train depot, we urge you to take a look at the train exhibits.
 The museum is highly rated as well as strongly recommended.